giellalt/lang-sjd/sjd.md

 * * *
 <small>This (part of) documentation was generated from [../src/fst/root.lexc](http://github.com/giellalt/lang-sjd/blob/main/../src/fst/root.lexc)</small>

-# Kildin Saami nouns

- * LEXICON Noun

-## class1
-кӯсс 1DA "ель / fir" ;   кӯсс xx-->y NEEDS a new subclass later, cf. сс-->с

-class1 orth. дт/ill. ӭ

-## 2. declension (class 2) ! like 1. decl., but with C-clusters
-* Ablaut
- * куэсськ 2D "тётя / aunt" ;

-## 3. declension (class 7) no stem gradation

-## 4. declension (classes 3, 5) !these are two different declesions: the "puaz-class" and the "cyza-class"

-## 5. declension (classes 4, 6, 9)

-## 6. declension (classes )

-## ELAN dump
-These words are added during testing work with the ELAN-FST script They should be given correct declension classes later

-## Oahpa dump
-These words are added from sjdoahpa.
-Some of them are unfortunaely plural forms, and should be removed or put in singular.
-Then they should be given correct declension class
-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-sjd/blob/main/../src/fst/stems/nouns.lexc)</small>
-no +CS: K ; because complex CS's go into the lexicon

-Check this
-Check this, adverb?
-Check this, adverb?

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/subjunctions.lexc](http://github.com/giellalt/lang-sjd/blob/main/../src/fst/stems/subjunctions.lexc)</small>

-# Kildin Saami verbs

- * **LEXICON Verb   **

- * **LEXICON NegAux   **

- * **LEXICON Verbstems   **

-## ELAN dump
-These words are added during testing work with the ELAN-FST script They should be given correct declension classes later

-Just dumping Oahpa verbs in the rest of the file
-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-sjd/blob/main/../src/fst/stems/verbs.lexc)</small>

- * **LEXICON Adjective   **

-Just dumping the oahpa adjectives here

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-sjd/blob/main/../src/fst/stems/adjectives.lexc)</small>
-no +CC: K ; because complex CC's go into the lexicon

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/conjunctions.lexc](http://github.com/giellalt/lang-sjd/blob/main/../src/fst/stems/conjunctions.lexc)</small>
 Vowel shortening in compounds in Kildin Saami

 Linguistics behind this file: